slamice/wri/fiction/Other stories/Commuter.md

 Samir's eyes swung past beam after beam in the dark corridor the train drifted in.
 He stayed dreamily in his seat, waiting for the train's turn to back track.

 The tunnel soon flooded with bright florescent light.
 Hundreds of white tiles fevered on the walls until they covered them and Samir's body twinged in puzzlement.
-His livid mind hadn't caught up with his environment yet, but it gradually grew curious and surprised.
+His mind hadn't caught up with his environment yet, but it gradually grew curious and surprised.
 His stop somehow vanished.

 Soon the tunnel opened and the conductor, in a heavy and muffled voice announced "South Kensington".
 Breaking open again, the doors welcomed an older gentleman out.
 A moment later a small crowd high heeled and loafered into the car, looking as high as risen loaves.
 They laughed in between half drunk coughs.
 One had an unlit cigarette dangling from his lip.
 They spoke as if their mouths were full of bread and they were choking it down, guffawing hard.
 In the corner, the straw hatted lady looked on at them unimpressed.
 Then away.